 Part water park, part SeaWorld attraction, part hands-on, real-life adventure, Discovery Cove offers a unique respite from the typical theme park frenzy.
 With daily attendance capped at 1000, guests are free to snorkel in the simulated coral reef, float around the tropical river, and explore the lush 33-acre park without being elbowed or waiting in any lines.
 Groups of no more than six swim and play with the dolphins, ensuring guests one-on-one quality time with the animals.

-Discovery Cove's amenities and level of service resemble a posh resort more than a theme park.
+Although it may sound like an oxymoronic phrase, Discovery Cove is a boutique theme park experience.
+Its amenities and level of service resemble a posh resort more than a bustling park.
 At about four times the going rate for theme park admission, the fee for all of this exclusivity is not insignificant.

 Even Discovery Cove's Bathrooms Are Different